syrinka/scoop/README.md

 -- | --
-cygwin-alter | A fork of cygwin, made some minor changes:</br>use mirror to improve install speed in main land, link `/home/${env:username}` to `${env:userprofile}` mask | A special task runner, use markdown to define its recipe minify | light-weight minifier, HTML5, CSS3, JS, JSON, SVG and XML
+cygwin-alter | A fork of cygwin, made some minor changes:</br>use mirror to improve install speed in main land, link `/home/${env:username}` to `${env:userprofile}` mask | A special task runner, use markdown to define its recipe minify | Light-weight minifier, HTML5, CSS3, JS, JSON, SVG and XML spot | Ansible-like remote deployment tool